Former members of the group

 Pádraic graduated from Hanna's group in November 2013 with the thesis: "Neurospora tetrasperma from natural populations: toward the population genomics of a model fungus".
 His PhD was anchored in the fields of population genetics and molecular evolution.
 His main research focus concerned understanding the evolutionary forces that shape the patterns of polymorphism within and between species.
 He is now working at the Array Platform in Uppsala.

 Rebecka started as a graduate student in August 2007 and finished successfully in March 2012.
 Her work focused on the evolution of reproductive systems in Neurospora, with an emphasis on the mating type- and pheromone receptor genes.
 Rebecka is currently working for a private company.

 Yu graduated from Hanna's group in 2013 with the titel of his PhD-thesis being: "Genome Evolution of Neurospora tetrasperma".
 In his PhD Yu used genomic analyses to investigate the molecular evolution of Neurospora species, with a main focus on N. tetrasperma.
-Yu is currently holding a position at the South China Agricultural University in Guangzhou, China.
+Yu is currently holding a researcher position at the South China Agricultural University in Guangzhou, China.

 Ioana Onut Brännström

 Ioana graduated as a PhD in June 2017, with Hanna Johannesson as main supervisor and Leif Tibell as second supervisor.
 Her research subject concerned a special group within the fungal world: the symbiotic fungi called LICHENS.
 She focused her study on investigating the life history and world phylogeography of the arctic and alpine lichen Thamnolia vermicularis.
 By using this species as model organisms and by combining genomic, ecologic and evolutionary methods she strived to disentangle the mechanisms behind lichen symbiosis.
 Ioana has now moved on to a postdoc with Fabien Burki, at Uppsala university.